bazelbuild/bazel-blog/_posts/2019-03-18-rules-jvm-external-maven.md

 ## How to use

-To start using this project in your Java or Android project, in your WORKSPACE file, point to the repository rule:
+To start using this feature in your Java or Android project, point to the repository rule in your WORKSPACE file:

 ```python
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")